-We have adopted an Anti-Slavery Policy, which sets out our zero-tolerance stance on slavery and human trafficking, as well as providing our employees with guidance on how to identify and report slavery concerns, if necessary using the separate Whistleblowing Policy.
+We have an Anti-Slavery Policy, which sets out our zero-tolerance stance on slavery and human trafficking, as well as providing our employees with guidance on how to identify and report slavery concerns, if necessary using the separate Whistleblowing Policy.

-Our Code of Conduct sets out the labour, social and environmental standards that we expect of our suppliers and their subcontractors, subsidiaries and own suppliers.
+Our Code of Conduct sets out the labour, social and environmental standards that we expect of our suppliers and their sub-contractors, subsidiaries and own suppliers.
 This policy states that suppliers are required to ensure there is no slavery, forced labour or human trafficking in their business or at any stage of their supply chain and those suppliers who manufacture products should meet the provisions of the Ethical Trading Initiative (ETI) Base Code or similar standards.
-As set out below, we ask certain suppliers to report on this through the Code of Conduct Questionnaire, as part of our due diligence process.
+All new suppliers are requested to adhere to our Code of Conduct and, as set out below, we ask certain suppliers to report on this through the Code of Conduct Questionnaire, as part of our due diligence process.

-In addition to managing our own supply chain, we have a dedicated internal team who work with the various Virgin branded companies.
-This involves supporting them to develop their ability to proactively manage material labour and social and environmental risks in their supply chains, including taking steps to stamp out slavery and human trafficking.

-In 2017, this team facilitated two seminars for Virgin branded companies' teams to learn from experts and share knowledge, particularly around risk mitigation, on combatting slavery in our respective supply chains.
-A further three sessions are planned for 2018, as well as interim calls on emerging issues.
+In addition to managing our own supply chain, we have a dedicated internal team who work with the various Virgin branded companies worldwide.
+This involves supporting businesses to develop their ability to proactively manage material social and environmental risks in their supply chains, including risks relating to slavery and human trafficking.
+In 2018, this team facilitated three seminars for Virgin branded companies' teams to learn from experts and share knowledge on combatting slavery and other social and environmental risks in our respective supply chains.
+A further three sessions are planned for 2019, as well as interim engagement on emerging issues.

-The team has also developed a framework to help Virgin branded companies respond to an incident of modern slavery in a manner that is swift and effective for the victims' wellbeing and, where necessary, involves internal teams and external agencies that can provide support.
+In 2018, the team developed an updated set of guidelines on broader supply chain management and addressing modern slavery in the supply chain.
+The guidance details how businesses can minimise risks, address potential human rights issues further down the chain (both inside and outside the UK) and an updated framework to help Virgin branded companies respond to an incident of modern slavery in a manner that is swift and effective for the victims' wellbeing and, where necessary, involves internal teams and external agencies that can provide support.
 Our commitment, should this situation arise, is to always identify and implement a resolution that seeks to produce a safe outcome for potential victims.